Physics-50/Module-3/docs/weak3.md

 + Enter your $$x\pm \delta x$$ and $$L$$ data into the MATLAB curve fitting script called "curve_fitting.m" from the [curve fitting guide](curve-fitting){:target="_blank"} and run the code to perform a best fit analysis.

 + You should make use of your data, the best fit analysis and the provided theory to determine the wavelength of your laser.
-You will need to use the methods you have been taught in the previous units to propagate your uncertainty and determine the uncertainty in your final result.
+You will need to use the methods you have been taught in previous modules to propagate your uncertainty and determine the uncertainty in your final result.

 -----------------------------------
 ## Comparison of results from 500 lines/mm and 1000 lines/mm gratings